thuaultc/blog/README.md

 git submodule update
 ```

-To try it out locally, simply execute the following command and go to [](localhost:1313) (by default):
+To try it out locally, simply execute the following command and browse to localhost:1313 (by default):

 ```bash
 hugo server